CeleritasCelery/coredumped/content/post/bump-up-or-down.md

 ## Should you bump up or down? {#should-you-bump-up-or-down}

 It is really hard to benchmark allocation in a vacuum because so much of the performance depends on what is being allocated and how much the optimizer can [reason about it](https://docs.rs/bumpalo/latest/bumpalo/struct.Bump.html#initializer-functions-the-_with-method-suffix).
-For any sufficiently large allocation, the cost of initializing the memory will dwarf the allocator overhead.
-As we can see in the benchmarks above, bump up is much more sensitive to alignment than bump down is (despite everything we tried, it is still cheaper to round down than round up).
-However, if you go with word alignment bumping up will be optimal the majority of the time (and you get the realloc fast path).
+But I think it is fair to say that bump-down does not have some absolute advantage in allocation.
+As with everything in engineering, it is all about trade-offs.
+All though picking a good minimum alignment benefits both allocators, bump-up is more sensitive to it than bump-down is.
+Bump-up also lets you keep the realloc fast path.
+If you use word alignment, bumping up will be the optimal strategy the majority of the time.

 You can find the benchmarks used in this article [here](https://github.com/CeleritasCelery/benchmark_bump_up_down).